 Degenerative conditions of the spine

-GeneticsPlaying sports (eg, gymnastics, football [especially the offensive line], diving, wrestling, weightlifting)Improper athletic or exercise techniqueAdolescent growth spurtChronic overextension (bending backwards) with or without side bending of the back (common in certain sports and activities)Hamstring tightness or muscle imbalanceCerebral palsy
+Factors that may increase the chance of spondylolysis include: GeneticsPlaying sports, such as gymnastics, football, diving, wrestling, or weightliftingImproper athletic or exercise techniqueAdolescent growth spurtChronic overextension (bending backwards) with or without side bending of the back (common in certain sports and activities)Hamstring tightness or muscle imbalanceCerebral palsy

 Many people have no symptoms at all.

 In those that have them, symptoms may include: Pain across the lower backSpasms in the back and hamstring musclesPain radiating down the leg

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.